RyanGrieb/OpenCiv/README.md

 [![Discord](https://img.shields.io/discord/925176383792087081.svg?logo=discord&logoColor=white&logoWidth=20&labelColor=7289DA&label=Discord&color=17cf48)](https://discord.gg/WFteeen5fu)

 A turn-based strategy game built on typescript & HTML5, with a rouge-like tile set.
-Previously written in Java with LibGDX, **currently in the process of a complete rewrite.**

 ## About

 OpenCiv is a love letter to turn-based strategy games inspired by Sid Meier's Civilization.
-The game strives to improve on certain aspects that were lacking in the series, and experiment with new features.
+The game mainly focuses on Civ5 features and strives to improve on certain aspects that were lacking in the series.
-If you like game development, typescript, or pixel art, consider contributing.
-We can make something great.

-Eventually, my main objective is to implement server-sided modding.
-Where the server would instruct the client to include modded units, terrain, and even custom UI elements.
+The main objective of this project is to allow players who enjoy Civilization games to play it directly on a web browser.

 ## Screenshot